 In terms of photographs, there are so many ways you can go.
 You can choose images by photographers you love, or use CanvasPop and have canvas prints made of your favourite Instagram photos – which I think is a badass idea.
 Again, it’s about finding images that inspire you.
 Images that turn you into a hardcore daydreamer, but still allow you to work.
 Hmmm… does that even make sense?

 This is probably my favourite thing to do when making a new creative space as it means I can go shopping, and to garage sales, and look for pieces that send chills of orgasmic delight down my spine.
 Yes, you read that last sentence correctly!
 I love, love, love finding small accent pieces to pretty-up my space.
 It makes me happy, and when I’m happy, I’m creative and oddly efficient.

 Accent pieces do not have to be expensive, on the contrary, they can be DIY upcycle projects like making vintage suitcase shelves, or refinishing a stool or shelving unit.
 There is no end to what you can do.
 Remember, accent pieces can be changed at any time, so feel free to switch things up from time to time to freshen up your creative space.

 *note: I found a tutorial on how to make the vintage camera lamp at homedit.com.

-When it comes to your desk or writing table, chair, and other pieces of furniture remember to keep it functional and fun.
-Yes, functional and fun is totally possible in terms of furniture pieces.
+When it comes to your desk or writing table, chair and other pieces of furniture remember to keep it functional and fun.
+Yes, functional and fun are totally possible in terms of furniture pieces.
 Think about the size of your space and what would work best.
 You need to be comfortable, and productive – which can be a delicate balance at times.

 Consider upcycling and old table and chair from a garage sale, buy something brand new, or repaint something you already own.
 If you choose a wooden chair, think of adding a seat cushion so you don’t get tired-bum syndrome, unless you use that as a reminder to get-up and work on a different type of creative project.